45 academic writing tools to improve your manuscript

 Academic writing tools for literature review

-The literature review is a crucial part of academic writing, helping to contextualise research within a broader scientific landscape and demonstrate the contribution of a paper or book to the field.
+Literature review helps contextualise research within a broader scientific landscape and demonstrate the contribution of a paper or book to the field.
 Nevertheless, conducting a literature review can be time-consuming, especially when dealing with a large amount of literature.
 Still, several tools and software, such as LitMaps R Discover or Scite.ai, can help academic writers streamline the literature review process, making it easier to collect, analyse and present the necessary information.

 LitMaps

 LitMaps is a catalogue of 260+ million papers.
-Its Seed Map function displays how your paper is situated in the broader literature and lets you start finding new papers to dive into.
-It provides visualisation of your literature maps and literature discovery tools.
-In addition, you can share the literature map to social media and export it as a link or an image in your research paper.
+Its Seed Map function displays how a paper is situated within the broader literature and helps find new, relevant papers to dive into.
+It provides visualisation of the literature maps and literature discovery tools.
+In addition, it allows sharing the literature map to social media and exporting it as a link or an image included in the research paper.

 • Pricing: Free or Pro for $10 per month (billed annually)